To start any apprenticeship you must first be employed by an approved employer.

 - Enthusiastic and keen to learn

-- The ideal apprentice is a quick learner, good listener and someone who can effectively implement the training they receive.
+- A quick learner, a good listener and someone who can effectively implement the training they receive.

-- Reliability is very important.
-Employers need their apprentices to show up for work and to be on time, to work hard and be focussed on the job.
+- Reliability is very important - employers need their apprentices to show up for work and to be on time, to work hard and be focused on the job.

 - The best apprentices are good problem solvers - during the day, minor problems can arise and companies need employees who can think on their feet and not always rely on others for help.